Murtazahussan/volcanobot_sim/README.md

 (.) source devel/setup.bash

-# volcanobot_sim Simulated model
+# 3D Simulated model of volcanobot_sim

-The given is the simulated model on Rviz with horizontal and vertical lidar.
-The model can be ssen by given following command with all transformations ok status:
+The volcanobot was modelled in Fusion360 and converted to URDF using fusion2urdf.
+Gazebo Pluggins for skid_steering_drive ,Odometry and both horizontal and vertical lidar were added to the urdf and tested in a custom made simulation environment/world in Gazebo.The given is the simulated model on Rviz with horizontal and vertical lidar.
+The model can be seen by given following command with all transformations ok status:

 (.) roslaunch volcanobot_sim_description display.launch